BigSoftVideo/DOTEbase/search.md

 In the Search panel, a fundamental distinction is made between a Search Term and a Filter Term.
 The former searches only for those Targets that are specified in the Search Term(s).
 The latter filters out everything in the Search results that matches the Target, ie. it excludes them and therefore acts like a NOT.

-For example, SEARCHing for Clips with the "GESTURE" Tag, but FILTERing out Clips that contain the "POINT" Tag, will show all Clips that contain the "GESTURE" tag _and_ do not contain the "BLOCKS" tag.
+For example, SEARCHing for Clips with the "GESTURE" Tag, but FILTERing out Clips that contain the "BLOCKS" Tag, will show all Clips that contain the "GESTURE" tag _and_ do not contain the "BLOCKS" tag.

 [![Searching for tags](images/search/search4.png)](images/search/search4.png)

 Note that a Filter is is applied either as a standalone Term or as a Criteria to filter out results from the parent Search Term.
 A Filter Term cannot be used on its own in a Search without any other Search Terms.
 In practice, the search concatenates all Search Term results, then filters out those results that match the Filter Term.

+Note that it is _not_ possible at present to search for the plain absence of a Search Target, ie. find all transcript lines which do not contain a string of characters.
+One can only search for a positive presence and then filter out hits that match some Filter criteria or an additional Filter Search Term.

 #### Scope of a Search